NikolasEriksson/database/README.md

 #TODO server side
 * add semaphores or some way of control flow.
 * make sure to close the main socket.
+* zombieprocess checker and killer in server(?) code.